bchurchill/pldi19-equivalence-checker/README.md

 This is an implementation of the equivalence checker presented in "Semantic Program Alignment for Equivlance Checking" by Berkeley Churchill, Oded Padon, Rahul Sharma and Alex Aiken, presented at PLDI 2019.
 [Preprint PDF](https://raw.githubusercontent.com/bchurchill/pldi19-equivalence-checker/master/pldi2019.pdf).
+This software is based on [STOKE](https://github.com/StanfordPL/stoke).

 **Limitations.** This artifact can be used to reproduce many of the results of the paper, but not all of them.
 In particular, the paper describes a system to